chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

 Running the Simulation
 -----------------------

-We can call ``lethe-fluid`` to launch the simulation by invoking the following command:
+We call ``lethe-fluid`` to launch the simulation by invoking the following command:

 .. code-block:: text
   :class: copy-button